group-avatar/onlineShoping/README.md

-# onlineShoping
+# onlineShoping app
-## This is a project done in server side programming using Node.js
+## A project using Node.js in server side programming
 ### Deployed in hereku cloud services :  https://avater.herokuapp.com